E Stuart James Grant Charitable Trust

 Community Services: The Arc of Southside (formerly The Hatcher Center) providing services for individuals with developmental disabilities.

-Civic Organizations: Lions Club and Kiwanis Club in Virginia.
+Civic Organisations: Lions Club and Kiwanis Club in Virginia.

 • Averett University (Danville)